jCho23/ContainersFourWays/README.md

 Please see [License](https://github.com/jCho23/ContainersFourWays/blob/master/_Resources/LICENSE) for more information.

 # Microsoft Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact opencode@microsoft.com with any additional questions or comments.